 2. Communication is key

 Try to speak with a staffing manager directly rather than communicating only via email.
-He or she will ask you about your staffing requirements and the length of time you need extra staff.
+They'll ask you about your staffing requirements and the length of time you need extra help.

 Make sure you create a job description that completely describes the position's responsibilities so your recruiter knows the skills the candidate must have.
 (We've come up with a blueprint for creating a job description that can simplify the process.)
-Mention any policies your business follows, such as dress code, hours (including how you handle overtime) and breaks.
-These details help your representative get a sense of your corporate culture and what type of professional is likely to succeed there.
+Mention any policies your business follows, such as dress code, hours — including how you handle overtime — and breaks.
+These details help your representative get a sense of your corporate culture and what type of professional is likely to succeed at your company.
 When you feel you've clearly defined your needs, let the recruiter know.
-He or she will start the search immediately.
+They'll start the search immediately.

 3. Get ready, get set …

-- Ensure a smooth start by providing an orientation as you would for any new staff member.
+- Ensure a smooth beginning by providing an orientation for temporary workers as you would for any new staff member.
 Make all appropriate team introductions and designate a point person for any questions that may arise.

-- Be inclusive and encourage team bonding by inviting the temporary worker to staff functions such as lunches, team meetings and other group efforts.
+- Be inclusive and encourage team bonding by inviting the new worker to staff functions such as lunches, team meetings and other group efforts.

-- Check in with temporary professionals, as well as the staff members they interact with, to evaluate performance.
+- Check in with your new staff members, as well as those they interact with, to evaluate performance.
 Even if interim workers have the necessary skills, it's important to achieve a good fit with your corporate culture as well.

 5. Weigh fees vs. costs

-For you, the client, there are fees associated with using a temp employment agency, but the overall cost is typically a net savings for you if you go with the right firm.
-Because finding qualified, skilled employees can be time-consuming, you save time and money when you turn this process over to staffing experts.
+For you, the client, there are fees associated with using a staffing agency, but the overall cost is typically a net savings for you if you go with the right firm.
+Because finding qualified, skilled employees can be time-consuming, you save time and money by turning over this process to staffing experts.
 Plus, the most reputable staffing agencies are likely to offer a satisfaction guarantee.
-So if you aren't happy with the employee, the firm will identify a replacement.
+So if you aren't happy with the employee or temporary worker, the firm will identify a replacement.

-Communicate your goals and needs to the staffing agency recruiters every step of the way, and you'll be in the best position to maximize your working relationship with them.
+Now that you can answer the question of how do staffing agencies work, be sure to communicate your goals and needs to the recruiters every step of the way.
+That will put you in the best position to maximize your working relationship with them.